drawingjourney/drawingjourney.github.io/_posts/2016-06-07-bella-lo-interview.md

 your 9-5 job to follow your passion instead?
 At some point I think most of us have, but few do more than think about it.

-That's why I was so excited to hear Bella Lo's story---stuck in a job she disliked, Bella decided to take the leap from art hobbyist to professional.
+That's why I was so excited to hear Bella Lo's story --- stuck in a job she disliked, Bella decided to take the leap from art hobbyist to professional.